Possible Electrolysis Contraindications – Pacemaker

 In the product manual for a pacemaker, diathermy (electrically induced heat) is listed as a potentially harmful procedure for anyone wearing a pacemaker.
-The diathermy treatments they refer to in the manual are delivered using much higher currents and also impact a much larger area than electrolysis treatments.
-Electrolysis is very target specific so interference with the mechanics of the pacemaker as a result of electrolysis is pretty unlikely, thus, wearing a pacemaker is not a barrier to receiving electrolysis treatment.
+The diathermy treatments they refer to in the manual are delivered using much higher currents on a much larger area than the usual electrolysis treatment.
+Electrolysis is very target specific so interference with the pacemaker seems pretty unlikely.
+Wearing a pacemaker is not a significant barrier to receiving electrolysis treatment.
+Just clear it with your doctor first.

 If you wear a pacemaker and are considering electrolysis hair removal, please provide a doctor’s note prior to attending your first appointment.